shakacode/shakapacker/docs/troubleshooting.md

 4. You can also pass additional options to the command to run the webpack-dev-server and start the webpack-dev-server with the option `--debug-shakapacker`

 ## Incorrect peer dependencies
-The latest version of Shakapacker uses peer dependencies to make upgrading easier.
-However, there's a catch.

-If you fail to update peer dependencies, you'll see an easy-to-overlook warning from `yarn install`.
+Shakapacker uses peer dependencies to make it easier to manage what versions are being used for your app, which is especially useful for patching security vulnerabilities.
+However, not all package managers will actually enforce these versions - notably, Yarn will omit a warning rather than erroring if you forget to update a peer dependency:

 ```
 warning " > shakapacker@6.1.1" has incorrect peer dependency "compression-webpack-plugin@^9.0.0".